4.8

 The Venus Room at the Palace of Versailles was one of the primary entrances to the State Apartments.

-Ceiling paintings in the room depict the goddess of love, Venus, and the similarity between the acts of the heroes of ancient Greece and Louis XIV.
+Ceiling paintings in the room portray Venus, the goddess of love, drawing parallels between the deeds of ancient Greek heroes and Louis XIV.

 The Diana Room